The Current State of the Border Fence

 After initial construction, especially if high-tech monitoring devices are installed, there will be annual maintenance costs.
 These next-generation devices are already being tested and used along the southern border.
 Annual total maintenance costs have varied greatly since the Secure Fence Act was passed.
 They range from a low of $115 million in FY 2006, to a high of $1.2 billion in FY 2008 before eventually stabilizing at around $400 million in FY 2012.7 Nailing down a specific, static cost for maintaining a well-secured border is hard to estimate.
 It can reasonably be assumed that annual maintenance will cost considerably more than it has in the past.
 Maintenance of an effective border barrier is likely to cost as much, or more, than the FY 2006 high of $1.2 billion.
 However, a well maintained border barrier is likely to reduce some of the high costs associated with interior immigration enforcement.

 Regardless of which approach is taken, securing the southern border is a sound fiscal investment.
 The overall construction and annual maintenance costs pale when compared to the $116 billion FAIR estimates illegal immigration costs American taxpayers9.
+(Not to mention, the FY 2020 federal budget, which is $4.746 trillion.)
 In fact, if the project only results in a 5 percent reduction in the annual cost of illegal immigration to American taxpayers, and construction and maintenance costs reach the most expensive estimates, it would pay for itself after only six years.10

 In 2006, Congress required that a barrier be constructed.
 But the project was never completed as mandated, and much of the border wall/fence lies in disrepair or is built to subpar standards.
-With illegal immigration, drug trafficking and human smuggling an ongoing problem, and the threat of terrorism ever increasing, it is critical that a proper security barrier be constructed.
+With illegal immigration, drug trafficking, and human smuggling reaching historic levels, an ongoing problem, and the threat of terrorism ever increasing, it is critical that a proper security barrier be constructed.

 Footnotes and endnotes